 There is no need to restart cron after changing the crontab file.
 Cron will examine the modification time on all crontabs and reload those which have changed.

-How to edit crontab for a different user
+How to edit a crontab file that belongs to another user

 |* * * * * /root/script.sh||Run Cron Job every minute.|